manytask/manytask/docs/system_setup.md

 Actions you need to take one-time to run a new course with the `manytask`.

 Note: If access to some accounts is lost, then you need to refer to the Pre-setup section above and create new.

+### General

+You may have your private manytask server.
+See `Pre-Setup -> General`

+TL;DR:

+1. Setup server
+2. Setup dns record
+3. Setup docker forwarding and auto-ssl

 ### Google